securisec/r2wiki/options/e/values-that-e-can-modify/search.md

 - **`search.maxhits`** Maximum number of hits (0 _Default is 0_
 - **`search.overlap`** Look for overlapped search hits _Default is false_
 - **`search.prefix`** Prefix name in search hits label _Default is hit_
+	> 🚀 Set the value of `search.prefix` to group different searches together.
+This is helpful when a binary can contain many different searches, and reduces confusion when looking through the results of different searches. [asciinema](https://asciinema.org/a/wZee6E7YgB5fuJ2jD47Pm4H8N)
 - **`search.show`** Show search results _Default is true_
 - **`search.to`** Search end address _Default is 0xffffffffffffffff_